 Full-time students are required to be enrolled in classes a minimum of six (6) periods per day.
-Students who wish to be enrolled in eight classes will be evaluated by the Student Services Office.

 Schedules are provided to each student at the beginning of the school year or upon enrolling.
 The schedule is based upon the student's needs and available class space.